Weiss Manfréd WM-23 Ezüst Nyíl: The prototype and the fate of the WM-23

 Prior to the crash, the WM-23 was planned to enter mass production, however after the crash, the situation was different.
 By this time the MÁVAG Héja fighter was in use, and it acceptably filled the intended role of the WM-23.
-Furthermore, Hungarian licence production of the more powerful Messerschmitt Bf 109 (F-4 and G series) was in sight, and now the only prototype was lost.
+Furthermore, Hungarian licence production of the more powerful Messerschmitt Bf 109 (F-4 and G series) was in sight, and now the only prototype of the WM-23 was lost.
 In this situation, there was not much point in allocating further resources to completing the project, as a new prototype would need to be made, further development would need to be done to resolve the high speed vibration problems the aircraft still suffered from, and production would need to actually begin.
 All of this would take some time, and since the WM-23 had similar performance to the Héja and inferior performance to the Bf 109F-4 and G series, by the time the WM-23 would be introduced, it would provide no major benefit over the Héja and would soon be replaced by the Bf 109.
 This would be a huge waste of resources and so the WM-23 project was cancelled.

 It can be said that the WM-23 project was cancelled because the engineers took too long trying to find the causes of the vibrations and could not eliminate them fully.
 As such, the aircraft was never fully ready for mass production and had to keep being tested and investigated, eventually leading to its crash.
 Since this occurred so late, similarly or more capable fighters were becoming available so the WM-23 was no longer a modern enough design to warrant more resources being invested into completing the project.